phetsims/mean-share-and-balance/doc/model.md

 within two standard paradigms: fair share and balance point.
 To illustrate fair share, the first three screens lean on context of water leveling out between cups, evenly distributing discrete candy bars across stacks, and collecting and dividing apples across plates.
 To illustrate balance point, the fourth screen has a beam, fulcrum, and stacks of soccer balls.
-These contexts provide an embodied math experience so users can "feel" the mean before being instroduced to a standard algorithm.
+These contexts provide an embodied math experience so users can "feel" the mean before being introduced to a standard algorithm.

 ## Data Representations